zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 the number of dimensions.
 For each dimension the top object exposes a corresponding interface by means of delegation.

-* Delegation hides the real shape (character, type) of an object.
+* Delegation hides the real shape (characteristics, type) of an object.
 We cannot determine from the top object's type that it is a rectangular paper, for instance.
 Instead, we just find out that the item is something of some shape and material.
 To determine the real type, one cannot use a single  `instanceof` operator.